Meet JCH

 Mission & Values

-Previously, Jason was the director of diversity and inclusion at a NYC independent school, where he co-led the school’s peace, equity, and justice department, and taught courses at the intersection of ethics, history, and religion.
-Jason sits on the boards of Seeds of Peace, Hidden Water, and Getting to We.
+Previously, Jason directed school culture and inclusive engagement efforts at a NYC independent school, where he co-led the school’s peace, equity, and justice department and taught courses at the intersection of ethics, history, and religion.
+He currently serves on the board of Hidden Water.

 Additional Details

-Jason holds a BA (honors) in religion and African American Studies from Wesleyan University, where he was a fellow at both the Center for the Humanities and the Mellon Mays Undergraduate Program, and a MA (summa cum laude) in religion, ethics, and cultural studies from Yale Divinity School, where he was a Marquand Merit Scholar and Extended Year Program Fellow.
-Jason is certified in conflict mediation as well as trauma-informed restorative justice and circle keeping by Planning Change.
-He is also a certified Narrative 4 facilitator as well as a leadership coach who has trained with Bright Morning Consulting and a depolarization facilitator who has trained with Resetting the Table.
+Jason holds a BA (honors) in Religion and African American Studies from Wesleyan University, where he was a fellow at both the Center for the Humanities and the Mellon Mays Undergraduate Program, and an MA (summa cum laude) in Religion, Ethics, and Cultural Studies from Yale Divinity School, where he was a Marquand Merit Scholar and Extended Year Program Fellow.